jennego/jennego/README.md

 ### Hey, there 👋

 I am looking for a remote job!
 Front-end, some full stack okay too.
-Part-time is fine!
+Part-time or contract is fine!
 Internship is fine (as long as there's actually mentorship).
+Not looking for a full time role.
+Thanks.

 I found out this!
 You make a profile readme by making a repo under your using name and ading md.
 How cool is that?